 Entire Business / Business Initiative / Marketing Campaign / Community / Public Project / Product / Other

 We welcome the entry of a project into more than one category but please be sure to tailor the written answers for each individual entry.

 To be eligible, your project or initiative must:

 We do not accept:

-But please be aware, as a D&AD Judge, the jury’s role is to seek out excellence, there is no prior commitment to numbers and we don’t issue quotas.
+But please be aware, as a D&AD Impact Judge, the jury’s role is to seek out excellence, there is no prior commitment to numbers and D&AD Impact do not issue quotas.

-The twelve Jury Presidents and twelve Jurors will decide which work receives a D&AD White Pencil; work that truly demonstrates the power of creativity to impact on the way the world works.
+The 12 Jury Presidents and 12 Jurors will decide which entries receive a D&AD Impact White Pencil; entries that truly demonstrate the power of creativity to impact on the way the world works.

-And finally, if we’re lucky, the D&AD Black Pencil; for truly exceptional, game-changing work.
+And finally, if we’re lucky, the D&AD Impact Black Pencil; for truly exceptional, gamechanging ideas.

 A Title and Cover Image for your Project.

 Entrants for D&AD Impact must provide a written explanation of the project and how it meets the judging criteria.
 Entrants should provide as much information as possible to support the judge’s understanding.
 This is the only mandatory part of the entry, and the primary material for judging.